vuesence/cloud-sync-button/README.md

 ## Contribution

-Contribution are always welcome and recommended.
+Contribution is always welcome and recommended.
 Here is how:

 -   Fork the repository
 -   Clone to your machine